abernard-kooth/ethical-ai/case-study/guide_overview.md

-# Responsible Innovation and Ethical AI Process
+# Overview: Responsible Design and Implementation of AI
-The following points are from the [The Alan Turing Institute's ethical AI and responsible innovation guide](https://www.turing.ac.uk/sites/default/files/2019-06/understanding_artificial_intelligence_ethics_and_safety.pdf).
+The following points are from the [The Alan Turing Institute's guide for responsible design and implementation of AI systems](https://www.turing.ac.uk/sites/default/files/2019-06/understanding_artificial_intelligence_ethics_and_safety.pdf).

 AI ethics is a set of values, principles, and techniques that employ widely accepted standards of right and wrong to guide moral conduct in the development and use of AI technologies.